sergioclemente/Recipes/README.md

 ## Prompt for AI

 You are an OCR and recipe processing assistant.
-I will upload a PDF file that contains a structured recipe (such as HelloFresh cards).
+I will upload a PDF file/Link/PNG that contains a structured recipe (such as HelloFresh cards).

 Your job is to extract and return a JSON object in the following format: